chromium/chromium/docs/security/life-of-a-security-issue.md

 When the bug moves into the *Fixed* state, the security team's automation systems begin processing the bug report.
-In particular, the tools will add [merge request](../process/merge_request.md) labels, based on the severity and impact assessed by the sheriff during triage.
+In particular, the tools will add [merge request](../process/merge_request.md) labels, based on the severity and impact assessed by the shepherd during triage.

 ## 6. Assess for backports